Countdown is on for APAP|NYC!

 Rhinelander is the main entrance to the EXPO Hall and is located on the second floor of the hotel.
 It is on the same floor as the conference registration area.

-Americas Hall I is on the third floor of the hotel and can be accessed by using the escalators in Rhinelander.
+Americas Hall I is on the third floor of the hotel and can only be accessed by using the escalators in Rhinelander.

 Americas Hall II is on the fourth level of the hotel and must be accessed from inside the EXPO Hall via the escalator in Americas Hall I.